-Major grants for community projects fund comprehensive public programs such as lectures, seminars, and conferences; book and film discussions; interpretive exhibitions and materials; town forums and civic discussions; and teacher workshops.
-Programs should reflect substantial participation by both humanities scholars and members of the target audience(s).
+-Major grants for community projects fund comprehensive public programs such as lectures, seminars and conferences; book and film discussions; interpretive exhibits and materials; town forums and civic discussions; and teacher workshops.

-Major grants for media projects fund film, radio, television, or interactive programming related to the humanities.
-Applicants may request funds for any phase of the project, including scripting, development, production, post-production, and in some cases, distribution and free public screenings.
-Humanities scholars should play an integral role in determining the content and approach of the project.
+-Major grants for media projects fund film, radio, or interactive programming.
+Applicants may request funds for any phase of the project, including scripting, development, production, post- production, and, in some cases, distribution and free public screenings.

 All projects funded by Humanities Texas must be grounded in the humanities and incorporate critical reflection, interpretation, and open discussion.
 In the case of contemporary public issues, sponsors should draw upon the disciplines of the humanities to understand and interpret the specific political, social, cultural, or economic topics under consideration.
 For example, a program addressing environmental issues might draw from history, literature, ethics, and jurisprudence.
 Programs dealing with public policy questions and controversial contemporary issues must provide a balance of viewpoints to avoid advocacy and bias.